Munitions

 Role

-Conventional high-explosive, smoke, illumination, and related artillery payload family
+Conventional high-explosive, smoke, illumination, HEAT, and assisted artillery payload family

 Carrier UAVs